Raw food diets are becoming more and more popular with dog owners.

 When switching your dog to a raw diet, pay close attention to how your dog responds.
 Your dog might get diarrhea for a few days when you first change his diet because he is adjusting to a higher fat content, but this should go away.
 If it doesn’t, a raw diet might not be a good option for your dog.

-The most important things to remember with raw diets are do your research and proceed with caution.
+The most important things to remember when feeding your dog a raw diet are to do your research and proceed with caution.
 Make sure your dog is happy and healthy.

 WATCH NOW: Pets Lead to Good Health